ITISFoundation/osparc-manual/docs/platform_introduction/overview.md

   The Dashboard is your private hub which contains all of your simulation studies as well as studies that have been shared with you.
 From the Dashboard you are able to open your projects and studies in the *osparc* Workbench or create a new study from scratch.
 More details about the Dashboard are provided in a dedicated [section](/docs/platform_introduction/core_elements/dashboard.md).

     ![2019-07-15_22-43-17](../../../_media/dashboard_plain.png)
-    *The *osparc* Dashboard.
-Here you'll find an overview of general elements, your account as well as all your simulation studies (private and shared).*
+    _The *osparc* Dashboard.
+Here you'll find an overview of general elements, your account as well as all your simulation studies (private and shared)._

 * **Workbench** <br/>
   The Workbench is the center of *osparc*.
 It is the central place for setting up, running, maintaining and analyzing your studies.
-More details about the workbench are provided [here](/docs/platform_introduction/core_elements/workbench.md).
+More details about the workbench are provided [here](/docs/platform_introduction/core_elements/studies?id=study-workbench).

   ![2019-07-15_23-09-47](../../../_media/workbench.png)
-    *The *osparc* Workbench.
+    *The Study Workbench.
 Here you can setup your service pipelines and studies, prepare models for simulation, specify simulation setups, visualize (post-process) your simulation results and much more.*

 * **Studies** <br/>